alexqfredrickson/notes/README.md

-# cookbook
+# notes

-miscellaneous code snippets in .md format; inspiration from https://github.com/azer/notebook
+Notes on random things - in mostly `.md` format.